 - 1. /plc/root.img: The main root filesystem of the MyPLC application.
 This file is an uncompressed ext3 filesystem that is loopback mounted on /plc/root when MyPLC starts.
 This filesystem, even when mounted, should be treated as an opaque binary that can and will be replaced in its entirety by any upgrade of MyPLC. - 2. /plc/root: The mount point for /plc/root.img.
 Once the root filesystem is mounted, all MyPLC services run in a chroot jail based in this directory. - 3. /plc/data: The directory where user data and generated files are stored.
 This directory is bind mounted onto /plc/root/data so that it is accessible as /data from within the chroot jail.
-Files in this directory are marked with %config(noreplace) in the RPM.
+Files in this directory are marked with %con-fig(noreplace) in the RPM.
 That is, during an upgrade of MyPLC, if a file has not changed since the last installation or upgrade of MyPLC, it is subject to upgrade and replacement.
 If the file has changed, the new version of the file will be created with a .rpmnew extension.
 Symlinks within the MyPLC root filesystem ensure that the following directories (relative to /plc/root) are stored outside the MyPLC filesystem image: - /etc/planetlab: This directory contains the configuration files, keys, and certificates that define your MyPLC installation. - /var/lib/pgsql: This directory contains PostgreSQL database files. - /var/www/html/alpina-logs: This directory contains node installation logs. - /var/www/html/boot: This directory contains the Boot Manager, customized for your MyPLC installation, and its data files. - /var/www/html/download: This directory contains Boot CD images, customized for your MyPLC installation. - /var/www/html/install-rpms: This directory is where you should install node package updates, if any.
 By default, nodes are installed from the tarball located at /var/www/html/boot/PlanetLab-Bootstrap.tar.bz2, which is pre-built from the latest PlanetLab Central sources, and installed as part of your MyPLC installation.
 However, nodes will attempt to install any newer RPMs located in /var/www/html/install-rpms/planetlab, after initial installation and periodically thereafter.
 You must run yum-arch and createrepo to update the yum caches in this directory after installing a new RPM.
-PlanetLab Central cannot support any changes to this directory.
+PlanetLab Central cannot support any changes to this directory. - /var/www/html/xml: This directory contains various XML files that the Slice Creation Service uses to determine the state of slices.
+These XML files are refreshed periodically by cron jobs running in the MyPLC root.

-- /var/www/html/xml: This directory contains various XML files that the Slice Creation Service uses to determine the state of slices.
-These XML files are refreshed periodically by cron jobs running in the MyPLC root. - /root: this is the location of the root-user's homedir, and for your convenience is stored under /data so that your local customizations survive across updates this feature is inherited from the myplc-devel package, where it is probably more useful. - 4. /etc/init.d/plc: This file is a System V init script installed on your host filesystem, that allows you to start up and shut down MyPLC with a single command, as described in the Section called QuickStart. - 5. /etc/sysconfig/plc: This file is a shell script fragment that defines the variables PLC_ROOT and PLC_DATA.
+- 4. /etc/init.d/plc: This file is a System V init script installed on your host filesystem, that allows you to start up and shut down MyPLC with a single command, as described in the Section called QuickStart. - 5. /etc/sysconfig/plc: This file is a shell script fragment that defines the variables PLC_ROOT and PLC_DATA.
 By default, the values of these variables are /plc/root and /plc/data, respectively.
 If you wish, you may move your My-PLC installation to another location on your host filesystem and edit the values of these variables appropriately, but you will break the RPM upgrade process.
 PlanetLab Central cannot support any changes to this file. - 6. /etc/planetlab: This symlink to /plc/data/etc/planetlab is installed on the host system for convenience.